Common sole: Distribution and habitat

 It has a preference for relatively shallow water (10–60 m) with sand or mud covering the bottom.
 They can be found at depths up to 200 m.
 Their preferred temperature range is from 8–24 °C.

 It is found in the Eastern Atlantic Ocean, from the south of Norway to Senegal, and in almost all of the Mediterranean Sea.
 In the winter, it withdraws to the somewhat warmer waters of the southern North Sea.

 Diet

 The Dover sole feeds at night.
 Its diet consists of worms, molluscs and crustaceans.

-Population Status

-Dover sole is managed as part of the Bering Sea/Aleutian Islands Other Flatfish Complex and the stock complex has been assessed, but there is not enough information to determine the population size so the overfished status is unknown (2020 stock assessment).
-This complex is not subject to overfishing based on 2021 catch data.

 Lifecycle

 The Dover sole reaches maturity at 3–5 years old, at which point they can begin to reproduce.
 Spawning usually occurs between February and May but in warmer areas it can also occur at the beginning of winter.
 It usually happens in shallow coastal waters that are between 6–12 °C.

 After the eggs have been fertilised, the incubation period lasts around five days.
 The larvae become juvenile fish after around 35 days.

 The maximum recorded age is 26 years old.